carla-simulator/ros-bridge/README.md

 This ROS package aims at providing a simple ROS bridge for CARLA simulator.

 __Important Note:__
-This documentation is for CARLA versions *newer* than 0.9.1.
-The CARLA release 0.9.1 does not work out of the box with the ROS bridge.
+This documentation is for CARLA versions *newer* than 0.9.4.

 ![rviz setup](./docs/images/rviz_carla_default.png "rviz")
 ![depthcloud](./docs/images/depth_cloud_and_lidar.png "depthcloud")